“Jocelyn is conscientious and dedicated to her work. She is open to feedback and collaboration and has a very professional, yet easy manner. ”

 — Henry Towns, Director of A&R Sony Music Entertainment

 Jocelyn is a Brooklyn-based, community-oriented multimedia producer, strategist, creative director, content curator, artist, activist, and archival consultant working across audio, film, print, and live activation.
+She has over 15 years of experience building and managing cross-functional teams and developing projects that reach new audiences and communities.
 Her GRAMMY, Library of Congress and ASCAP Deems Taylor Award-nominated projects have resulted in collections being placed at the Library of Congress, colleges and universities.
 As a musician raised in a family of artists, Jocelyn understands firsthand the unique challenges creative people face in organizing their historical material.
-She enjoys exploring new ways to reimagine "buried treasure" to promote her clients' legacies - exploring the intersection between longtime and new audiences and supporting social justice causes.
+She enjoys exploring new ways to reimagine "buried treasure" to promote her clients' legacies.
 She teaches multimedia production at the NY Times Summer Institute.
+She has been invited to speak at The EMP Pop Music Conference, the Center for Documentary Studies at Duke University, The San Francisco GRAMMY Chapter, the Library of Congress, the NYU Music Technology Colloquium, The New York Times Summer Academy, and The Monterey Jazz Festival on topics including Archival Storytelling, Entrepreneurial Ventures, Women in Business, Oral HIstory & Social Movements, Documentary Studies , Fundraising & Grant Writing in the Arts, Food & Music, and Archival Studies in Music.

 She also performs as a soul/jazz singer under the name RABASI JOSS - Visit www.rabasijoss.com for more information.